 Next, screw each knob into the hanger bolts.

-Now you’re going to screw those into the wall.
-Obviously you need to measure out your holes, so you know exactly where to place them on the wall.
-Once you have that mapped out, screw the other half of the hanger bolt into the wall.
+Measure out where you want to hang your frames so you know exactly where to place the knobs on your wall.
+Once you have that mapped out, screw the hanger bolt into the wall.
 I found it helpful to pound a nail just a little bit into the wall as a starting point for the screw to turn into.

 Once dry, I slipped the knot to the bottom of the loop so it would be covered by the frame, and I hung it on the knob.